sdc-china/IDA-doc/_posts/2018-01-11-installation-migrating-ida-application.md

 Compared to the previous version, the new version of IDA will have some changes in database structure, so sometimes IDA updates require database migration.
 To prepare your migration, take the following steps:

 1. Download the lastest IDA installation file.
 The migration scripts come from the installation file.
 The file name is ida-web-xxx.zip.(xxx is the IDA version)
-2. Stop the libery server.
+2. Stop Libery server.
-3. Stop the MySQL server.
+3. Stop MySQL server.
 4. Backup the MySQL database.

 ## Step 1: Update DB